 Medical & First Aid Items

-• Personal first aid kit including over-the-counter medications for common ailments and digestive issues (Imodium or Lomotil, antihistamine cream or tablets, eye drops, aspirin, Band-aids etc.)
+• Personal first aid kit and medications for general ailments, colds and stomach ailments, etc. (Imodium or Lomotil, antihistamine cream or tablets, eye drops, antibiotic ointment, Band-Aids, moleskin to protect against blisters, etc.)

 • Foot powder, lotions, general “comfort” items